drejcreative/react-firebase-linker/README.md

 ## Getting it
 Run `git clone https://github.com/drejcreative/react-firebase-linker.git` in terminal.

-then runt `yarn install` to install all dependencies.
+Then run `yarn install` to install all dependencies.

 ## Development server
 Run `npm start` for a dev server.